makerdao/pymaker/README.md

 pip3 install -r requirements.txt
 ```

+### Installation of `etherdelta-socket`

+The EtherDelta keeper utilizes `etherdelta-socket` (in the `utils` directory) to place orders using socket.io.
+In order to use it, a node installation must be present and `npm install` needs to be run in the
+`utils/etherdelta-socket` folder.

 ### Known macOS issues

 In order for the requirements to install correctly on _macOS_, please install